Fidgets can help some kids with

 If your child’s favorite is too disruptive for classrooms, it can just be used at home.
 It might be helpful to use during study sessions or while listening to an audiobook.

 Chewelry was designed to help build biting and chewing skills.
 But it can also help kids who concentrate better when they keep their mouths occupied with something — like a pencil, their nails, or the sleeve of their sweatshirt.
 Chew Stixx is another example.
 You can also try chewable pencil toppers and silicone jewelry.

 Gum may be just as effective as a chewy fidget, and something older kids may feel less embarrassed about using.
 You can talk with your child’s teachers about allowing gum during lessons or exams.

 This classic toy can be great for kids who focus better when their hands are busy pushing, pulling, or squeezing toys with “give.”
 Other options for resistance fidgets include kneaded erasers, ponytail holders, stress balls, corks (for picking apart), squishy toys, and magnetic balls or disks.

 Tactile fidget: Koosh Balls

 Some kids with ADHD find that touching different textures helps them focus.
 So anything that’s sticky, gooey, slimy, hairy, or scratchy might work.
 Koosh balls are one example of a tactile fidget.
 Others include play foam, kinetic sand, rubbery squeeze toys, pop-beads, and Velcro strips.

 find the weight and motion of whizzing spinners helpful for focusing.
 Other kids (and their parents and teachers) find the movement and tactile input to be distracting.

-Before sending your child to school with any fidget, consider crafting a document that sets expectations about what the fidget is for.
-This downloadable fidget contract can help provide your child with direction on how to use a fidget in an appropriate way.
+can help provide your child with direction on how to use a fidget in an appropriate way.